WEC-Sim/WEC-Sim/source/webinars.rst

 Online Training Course
 ----------------------
-The WEC-Sim team hosted a WEC-Sim Online Training couse on August 17, 2017.
+The WEC-Sim team hosted a WEC-Sim Online Training course on August 17, 2017.
 Recordings of each of the course topics are available below, along with the presentation slides.